 In October 2002, the children played their bells before the Senate of Puerto Rico and they delighted their listeners with El Coqui, Ode to Joy and Twinkle Twinkle Little Star.
 It as a great opportunity for everyone including the 4 and 5-year-old students who participated.

-When it was time for Mrs. Matos to leave Puerto Rico as she moved to the USA, the teachers of the school willingly accepted the challenge of continuing to teach music through handbells to the students.
+When it was time for Marisol to leave Puerto Rico as she moved to the USA, the teachers of the school willingly accepted the challenge of continuing to teach music through handbells to the students.

 Every school year, the students have been improving their skills with the bells.
 Students who have been playing the bells for four or more years are able to handle from 4 to 8 bells in some pieces of music.
 They enjoy practicing duets, trios, and quartets with their bells.

-Every year, we include new students to the school in learning handbell and music skills.
+As we gain new students in the school, we incorporate them in learning handbell and music skills.
 As new younger children come to school or older students transfer to E.S.D. they quickly develop a desire to play music with our handbell choir.
 Everyone participates on a voluntary basis and the students who have developed better skills are jealous about their bells.

 Since 2004, the handbell choir has played for church services, luncheons, weddings and graduations.
 It is a joy to serve through music and to show the abilities of the students in the handbell choir.
 In January 2005 and 2006, we played as part of the Whitefield Crusade in the Fine Arts Center of Guaynabo.
 In September 2008, the choir took their first trip to visit supporting churches in New Jersey and Pennsylvania.